- About Us

 Microchips are a permanent, unique, tamper-proof method of helping you locate a lost pet.
 The microchip itself is the size of a grain of rice and is easily implanted under your pet's skin between the shoulder blades.
 A microchip implant is no more painful than a vaccine and does not require any anesthesia - it only takes a minute.
 Young puppies and kittens can receive microchips, but even if your pet is already an adult, you should consider one.
 Even indoor pets may get curious at times and sneak outside - especially during unforeseen events such as natural disasters or house fires.
 A microchip greatly increases the chance of finding your pet in such circumstances.

 Each microchip is unique and carries vital information about you and your pet - including your name, address, and contact information.
-Once registered, a lost pet only needs to be scanned for a chip at a local veterinarian or shelter.
+Once registered, a lost pet only needs to be scanned for a chip at a local veterinary office or shelter.
 The scanner is non-invasive and will not hurt your pet in any way.
-Though not common, it is possible for the microchip to migrate; therefore, the pet should be scanned for a chip thoroughly, not just between the shoulder blades.
+Though not common, it is possible for the microchip to migrate, therefore, the pet should be scanned for a chip thoroughly, not just between the shoulder blades.
 The microchip number will be shown on the scanner and, from that, your information may be looked up on the system's database.
 Once we have your information you will be contacted and arrangements will be made to reunite you with your beloved pet.
 Make sure if you move or change your phone number that the information on the microchip registration is updated!